Having a Ball

 GOLFING

-beloit-club-golf-customHit the links at two different golf experiences.
-Krueger-Haskell Golf Course, 1611 Hackett St., is located on the west side of Beloit.
 The course was named after Butch Krueger, a touring golf professional and a PGA professional at Beloit Municipal Golf Course for 30 years.
-Everett Haskell was a Beloit native, local businessman, city council member, and an avid golfer.
+Everett Haskell was a Beloit native, local businessman, a city council member, and an avid golfer.
 The 18-hole course features a unique layout, mature trees and rolling terrain that makes it challenging and enjoyable for any golfer.

 Tiffany Bridge Kayaking Beloit Wisconsin Paddle Turtle CreekPADDLING